Substance Abuse Prevention Program

 How to Treat a Fentanyl Overdose – Call 911

-If you suspect someone has overdosed on Fentanyl or other drugs, the most important step you can take is to call 911 so they can receive immediate medical attention.
+If you suspect a fentanyl or drug overdose, call 911 immediately.
+Quick medical attention is the most critical step in saving a life.
 Once medical personnel arrive, they will administer naloxone if they suspect an opioid drug is involved.
 Naloxone is available as an injectable (needle) solution and nasal sprays (NARCAN® and KLOXXADO®).
-People who are given naloxone should be monitored for another two hours after the last dose of naloxone is given to make sure breathing does not slow or stop.
+Monitor anyone given naloxone for at least two hours after the last dose.
+This ensures their breathing does not slow down or stop as the medication wears off.

 MORE: National Institutes of Health, Naloxone Drug Facts